-Geriatric nursing is the field of providing nursing care to the elderly.
-Professional certification as a geriatric nurse calls for experience in geriatric nursing and completion of geriatric nurse education courses such as through a certificate program.
 Certificates in geriatric nursing are almost always offered at the graduate level.
 At the very least, applicants must hold a Bachelor of Science in Nursing (BSN).
 Some programs, however, are offered only as post-master's certificates.

 The overall goal of these programs is to equip students who have a nursing background with the specific skills required to treat elderly patients.
 Sometimes, nurses combine specialties.
 For example, one might specialize in geriatric oncology, which treats elderly patients who have cancer.

+The length of these programs varies.
 Coursework in these programs usually combines didactic learning with clinical hours and interaction with elderly patients.
 Internships may also be a part of some programs.
 Here are some courses that may appear in the curriculum:

 - Changes in aging